Last Updated on May 3, 2023 by Maryam Siddiqui

 Living in Madeira is quite like living a dream of peace, nature, and calmness – without losing the comforts of modern life.
 The Portuguese are friendly; the expat community grows daily, especially the British.
 And the days go by in pleasant temperatures with delectable outdoor meals.

 Who lives on Madeira Island?

 As the largest island in the Madeira archipelago, the island of Madeira has around 250,769 inhabitants.
 Of these, 105,000 live in the capital, the city of Funchal.

 In Madeira, 67.3% of the population is of working age, and foreigners form 3.7% with legal residence status.
 However, in reality, this number tends to be much higher than on paper.

 The attractions of the island of Madeira, as already mentioned, are quite obvious.
 It’s a fantastic place to live with quality of life to spare.

 But beyond that, some things make Madeira an even more attractive destination for foreigners to relocate.
-For example:

 - Residency programs that make relocation easier